z-base/z-base/docs/specifications/wire_control/PROTOCOL.md

 An implementation conforms **iff** it:

-- enforces VERSION and frame code space law,
+- enforces VERSION and frame code space law exactly,
+- enforces strict pre-verification silence,
-- applies verification gating strictly,
+- applies configuration and verification handshakes correctly,
-- offers persisted Snapshots immediately after verification,
+- enforces authoritative identifier adoption and migration,
+- terminates on all invalid wire behavior,
-- preserves payload opacity and byte integrity,
+- preserves payload opacity and byte integrity.
-- obeys all relay and persistence obligations.

 ---

 ## Closing Statement

 This protocol defines **byte movement discipline only**.
-All semantic authority exists above the wire.
+All semantic authority exists **above the wire**.